fabric8-quickstarts/karaf-camel-amq/README.redhat.md

 http://enmasse.io/documentation

 to install EnMasse into OpenShift or Kubernetes.
-There is a deploy-openshift.sh script and a deploy-kubernetes.sh script that will help you install EnMasse.
+There is a `deploy.sh` script that will help you install EnMasse.
 Once EnMasse is installed, please create an incomingOrders queue using the EnMasse console.

 ### Configuration